-Synopsis of August 21st Virginia City Church Alliance meeting:
+Synopsis of Virginia City Alliance of Churchs meeting:

-The Faithful Attending were Jim Clark, Sandra Hudgens, Kathy Wilson from St. Paul’s Episcopal.
-Father Bobin, Judy Allen and Francine Borlee from St. Mary’s of The Mountains.
-Susan Taylor and Sharon Snell from First Presbyterian Church.
-Bill Wilson from St. Hughes Episcopal in Silver Springs
+The Faithful Attending were Jim Clark, Sandra Hudgens, Kathy and Bill Wilson from St. Paul’s Episcopal.
+Judi Allen and Francine Borlee from St. Mary’s of the Mountains.
+Sue Taylor, Sharon Snell and Bill Beeson from First Presbyterian Church.

-Next meeting on Wednesday October 16, 2019 at the History Center 20 F St.
+Next meeting on Wednesday March 25, 2020 at the History Center 20 E St.

 God Bless You All

 Addition after minutes were sent: